 South Carolina vs. Mississippi State Women's Basketball Predictions & Picks - January 7

-Sunday's contest features the South Carolina Gamecocks (13-0) and the Mississippi State Bulldogs (13-3) squaring off at Colonial Life Arena in what should be a lopsided matchup, with a projected 80-59 victory for heavily favored South Carolina according to our computer prediction.
-Tipoff is at 1:00 PM ET on January 7.
+Sunday's game between the No. 1 South Carolina Gamecocks (13-0) and Mississippi State Bulldogs (13-3) at Colonial Life Arena has a projected final score of 80-59 (according to our computer prediction) in favor of heavily favored South Carolina, so expect a lopsided matchup.
+The game will begin at 1:00 PM ET on January 7.

-The Gamecocks are coming off of an 89-66 win over Florida in their last game on Thursday.

-In their most recent matchup on Thursday, the Gamecocks secured an 89-66 victory over Florida.
-The Bulldogs' last contest on Thursday ended in a 71-66 loss to Vanderbilt.
-In the win, Te-Hina Paopao paced the Gamecocks with 17 points.
-Jerkaila Jordan totaled 21 points, two rebounds and five assists for the Bulldogs.
+Their last time out, the Gamecocks won on Thursday 89-66 against Florida.

 Catch college basketball action all season long on Fubo!